-PPP Key Objectives/targets/indicators relevant to the LDF and SA Implication for the Local Development Framework Implication for SA Worcestershire Biodiversity Action Plan target RAS that we are aiming to reach by 2011 There are a total of approximately 1500 abstraction licences in the Warwickshire Avon CAMS area Most of the abstracted water in the area is used for public water supply, 81% of the total licensed quantity Redditch forms part of the Avon Confined Groundwater Management Unit The Avon Catchment GWMU is classed as 'over licensed' and its target for 2018 is 'no water available' There are five Water Resource Management Unit which cover areas within Redditch Borough Groundwater Management Unit Avon Confined Strategy: The strategy for this GWMU is to remain at Over-licensed for 2011 but to move to no water available by 2018.
-To meet this target, no new licences will be issued, unused portions of existing licences will be encouraged to be reduced and we will investigate revoking licences that have not been used in the last seven years (or for four years if not used since April 2004) Ensure that relevant species policies are included in District Local Plans and the County Structure Plan (now Local Development Framework and Regional Spatial Strategies) Ensure that policies promote the protection and management of hedges and minimise adverse effects of planning proposals on hedges In Worcestershire 10 out of 17 bird species of high conservation concern are associated with arable habitats Local Authorities/other statutory organisations should have policies and practices in place ensuring all departments consider the needs of bats at an early stage when work is planned which could affect them (roads, bridges, tree work, tunnels, watercourses and all types of buildings) When developments are granted near known/potential bat roost sites, attempt to secure the creation of new bat feeding, roost and hibernation areas In Worcestershire, there are currently 83 recorded sites containing black poplars, of th Consider the need for a policy on hedgerows Consider the need for securing bat feeding, roosting and hibernation areas as part of a planning obligations policy Consider the need for a policy on wildlife habitat features Consider the need for a policy on greenspaces and greenspace networks Consider the need for the restoration or creation of wet woodland in suitable areas as part of a planning obligations policy Consider the need for a policy on SUDS Consider the need for a the retrofitting of SUDS as part of a planning obligations policy Consider the need for the restoration of rivers and streams as part of a planning obligations policy The need to protect and enhance biodiversity is an issue for this Scoping Report An objective on protecting and enhancing biodiversity is included in this Scoping Report Report
+PPP Key Objectives/targets/indicators relevant to the LDF and SA Implication for the Local Development Framework Implication for SA target RAS that we are aiming to reach by 2011 There are a total of approximately 1500 abstraction licences in the Warwickshire Avon CAMS area Most of the abstracted water in the area is used for public water supply, 81% of the total licensed quantity Redditch forms part of the Avon Confined Groundwater Management Unit The Avon Catchment GWMU is classed as 'over licensed' and its target for 2018 is 'no water available' There are five Water Resource Management Unit which cover areas within Redditch Borough Groundwater Management Unit Avon Confined Strategy: The strategy for this GWMU is to remain at Over-licensed for 2011 but to move to no water available by 2018.
+To meet this target, no new licences will be issued, unused portions of existing licences will be encouraged to be reduced and we will investigate revoking licences that have not been used in the last seven years (or for four years if not used since April 2004) Worcestershire Biodiversity Action Plan Ensure that relevant species policies are included in District Local Plans and the County Structure Plan (now Local Development Framework and Regional Spatial Strategies) Ensure that policies promote the protection and management of hedges and minimise adverse effects of planning proposals on hedges In Worcestershire 10 out of 17 bird species of high conservation concern are associated with arable habitats Local Authorities/other statutory organisations should have policies and practices in place ensuring all departments consider the needs of bats at an early stage when work is planned which could affect them (roads, bridges, tree work, tunnels, watercourses and all types of buildings) When developments are granted near known/potential bat roost sites, attempt to secure the creation of new bat feeding, roost and hibernation areas In Worcestershire, there are currently 83 recorded sites containing black poplars, of those trees found only 3 are female On the eastern edge of the Worcestershire plain is a series of fens, the best being at Ipsley Alders and Feckenham Wylde Moor SSSIs.
+All receive calcium rich water from springs Development pressure - There is housing development pressure on sites near Redditch, where important wetlands have been built on.
+There has been recent increased pressure for creating pools in wet areas for boating and fishing lakes A total of 190 ponds have been surveyed for amphibians within the county 97 of those ponds surveyed were found to contain great crested newts Ensure that developments have minimal adverse impact upon great crested newt populations and create new habitats within developments NVC Calcareous Grassland in Redditch Borough total = 1.0 Ha.
+The Worcestershire figure = 142.61 Ha Consider the need for a policy on hedgerows Consider the need for securing bat feeding, roosting and hibernation areas as part of a planning obligations policy Consider the need for a policy on wildlife habitat features Consider the need for a policy on greenspaces and greenspace networks Consider the need for the restoration or creation of wet woodland in suitable areas as part of a planning obligations policy Consider the need for a policy on SUDS Consider the need for a the retrofitting of SUDS as part of a planning obligations policy Consider the need for the restoration of rivers and streams as part of a planning obligations policy The need to protect and enhance biodiversity is an issue for this Scoping Report An objective on protecting and enhancing biodiversity is included in this Scoping Report